MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/GraphSdkGuidancePlugin.md

 # GraphSdkGuidancePlugin

-Provides guidance that recommends using Microsoft Graph SDKs to send requests to Microsoft Graph.
+Shows a tip when proxy intercepts a request to Microsoft Graph that hasn't been issued by a Microsoft Graph SDK.

 ## Plugin instance definition